JohnCasioMapua/cs34-mychildhelpline-docs/docs/60-my-rights-feature.md

 When you open **My Rights**, **Helping Hand** introduces the concept of children's rights.

-The introduction explains that:

-* Every child has rights.
-* Rights are things children should have or be able to do to have the best start in life.
-* These rights are based on the **United Nations Convention on the Rights of the Child**.
-* They apply to all children under 18 worldwide.
-* All rights are equally important and connected.
-* Children are born with these rights, and no one can take them away.

 ### Listening to the Introduction

 Select **Play** to hear the introduction.